Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 \subsection{Fluctuation}

-A typical atmosphere physical temperature above the site is about $280$ K, leading to a background emission of $\sim 20$ K\cite{2015ApJ...809...63E}.
-In addition to the photon noise on detector induced by the atmospheric background emission, which is directly related to the PWV level, the non-uniformity of the emission caused by atmospheric fluctuation, e.g. clouds, turbulence, etc., affects the detection of CMB photons.
-Along the line of sight, the turbulence of the atmospheric emission is recorded in the time stream of the detector readings and results in a strong correlation between the time streams of adjacent detector readings.
-The signal of atmospheric fluctuation is predominantly distributed at low frequencies, where its power spectral density is inversely proportional to frequency, and is often referred as $1/f$ noise\cite{2020MNRAS.491.4254C,2016arXiv160609584H}.
-This scale-dependent noise contamination, unlike white noise, cannot be averaged out by multiple measurements or stacking and needs to be filtered out.
-For the ACT experiment, the median atmospheric temperature drift is distributed at roughly $220$ mK over a 15-minute observation, with a PWV value below $\rm 1mm$ in a good observing night\cite{2013ApJ...762...10D}.
+In addition to the photon noise induced by the atmospheric background emission, which is directly related to the Precipitable Water Vapor (PWV) level, the non-uniformity of the emission caused by atmospheric fluctuations (such as clouds and turbulence) affects the detection of CMB photons.
+The turbulence of the atmospheric emission along the line of sight is recorded in the detector's time stream readings and results in a strong correlation between the time streams of adjacent detector readings.
+This signal of atmospheric fluctuation is predominantly distributed at low frequencies, where its power spectral density is inversely proportional to frequency and is often referred to as $1/f$ noise\cite{2020MNRAS.491.4254C,2016arXiv160609584H}.
+Unlike white noise, this scale-dependent noise contamination cannot be averaged out by multiple measurements or stacking and needs to be filtered out.
+For the ACT experiment, the median atmospheric temperature drift is roughly distributed at $220$ mK over a 15-minute observation, with a PWV value below 1 mm on a good observing night\cite{2013ApJ...762...10D}.